BA (Hons), MA, MSci, D Phil in Law (Oxford)

 Area of study

 Dr Murray holds degrees in Law, Arts and Industrial Relations from Melbourne and Oxford Universities.
-She has published extensively on Australian and international employment law.
+She has published extensively on Australian and international employment law, including on the areas of working time, work/life balance and fiduciary obligations at work.
 In addition to her academic publications, Dr Murray has ensured the practical application of her knowledge through a range of consultancies and invited advisory positions.
-For example, in 2011 she completed (with Dr Deirdre McCann of Manchester University Law School) a report on working time regulation of domestic workers for the International Labour Organisation.

 - Modes of Australian and international labour law; insecure work; legal regulation of working time